A Plan to Renew the Promise of American Life

 Each state fills one seat on the U.S. Supreme Court, with each justice serving no more than, say, twelve years.

-Now, I strongly suspect this one will never be needed.
-With the first two amendments, the courts will get the memo.
+Now, I strongly suspect this one will never be needed, and I hope it won’t.
+With the first two amendments, the courts will surely get the memo.
 Congress and the president will have both the ability and the incentive to resume their proper roles — and drag a recalcitrant Court along with them.
 But if things don’t pan out that way — well, then, I’d reluctantly break the glass and call in the states to install another flying buttress.

 Ideally, the amendments would be proposed by Congress.
 Realistically, they’ll have to be proposed by the states, through an Article V convention.
 I’ve explained elsewhere why I think fears of such a convention ‘running away’ and ‘totally rewriting the Constitution’ are entirely misplaced.

 P.S.
-I also suggest three lesser constitutional amendments.
-These relate to specific policy matters, namely, national lands, D.C. statehood, and social security.
+I also suggest three lesser constitutional amendments, relating to specific policy matters, namely, national lands, social security, and D.C. statehood.
 I suggest them only because they seem unavoidable to get right with the Constitution — to fully align our practice with our principles.
 If we could address them with ordinary legislation, I’d prefer it.

 Additionally, I suggest three constitutional changes that I think are not strictly necessary but would be good to have, namely, one to restore consent-based citizenship, one to remove Congress’s power to impose income taxes, and one to revise the dates of federal elections and swearings-in, in order to eliminate lame duck sessions and shorten presidential transitions.
 But again, these are not essential.

-So, for readers who have lost count, I am suggesting a total of nine amendments, which I classify as follows: two essential, three recommended, three optional, and one reluctant (only if needed).
+So, for readers who have lost count, I suggest a total of nine amendments, which I would classify as follows: two essential, three seemingly unavoidable, three nice to have, and one only in case of emergency.

 There’s more to the plan, as you’ll see.
 A lot more.
 Immigration.
 Ballot integrity.
 The territories.
 Government reorganization.
 Updating the federal calendar.
+It’s embarrassing.
 Pardon my sprawl!

-But the three super-planks and the two ‘flying buttress’ amendments are the heart of the thing.
+But the heart of it is the three super-planks and the two flying-buttress amendments.
 Give me those, and as far as I’m concerned, our work is done.

-Does this seem crazy?
+Does this all seem crazy?
 I suppose it must.
-But then, we live in a crazy age!
+But then, we live in a crazy age.

-In the context of American history and the present crises, I think my plan is pretty darn moderate.
+In the context of American history and the present crises, I think my plan is pretty moderate.
 To be sure, it is radical, in the sense of going to the root.
-But then, it seeks a balance between the minimum that’s needed and the most that’s achievable.
-It represents an incrementalist approach to a comprehensive ‘program.’
-But again, it’s not a political program in the conventional sense, despite my use of the word ‘planks.’
+But then, it seeks a balance between the minimum that’s needed and the most that’s achievable, consistent with our history, traditions, and principles.
+It takes an incrementalist approach to a reform that’s necessarily comprehensive.

-We do not have to make every reform happen.
+We do not have to make every bit of it happen.
 But we have to do something.
 And we have to start somewhere.
-I say let’s push a first domino and see what happens.
+So, I say, let’s start.
+Let’s push a first domino and see what happens.
 The more institutions we decentralize, the more quickly the magic of decentralization can do its work.
+The momentum will grow.
+Things will get easier.
+It will be fun!

 Have I answered my starting question?
-I’ll let you judge.
+I’ll let you decide.
 But if my recommendations are not the right ones — help us find better ones.

 Renewing the promise of American life will not be easy.
 It will be hard.
 It will require effort and patience and sacrifice.
-But if we succeed, the benefits for ourselves and our posterity will be awesome.
+But if we succeed, the benefits for ourselves and our posterity will be, well, awesome.

-And given the alternative, well, do we have a choice?
+And given the alternative, do we have a choice?

 Revised: April 19, 2024.